jamii/jamii.github.com/_drafts/relational-ui.markdown

 +group_1("session_1", 1, 1, 4, 1, 0, "more milk!", 1) => (0x1, 0x6, Text, "displaying: more milk!")
 ```

-We can also look at the new results to find out that the next node after 0x5 "displaying: make a todo list" is 0x2 "displaying:foo" and that there is no node after 0x6 "displaying: more milk!".
-So we send the following commands to whichever client has `session="session_1"`:
+We can look at the updated `group_1` to find out that the next node after `0x5 displaying: make a todo list` is `0x2 displaying:foo` and that there is no node after `0x6 displaying: more milk!`.
+So we send the following commands to the client browser:

 ``` julia
 delete(0x3)